MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE   │
     =#

-In this pipeline, `It` means "use the current input" and the dotted notation let one navigate via hierarchy.
 Navigation context matters.
-For example, given the data provided, `employee` tuples are not directly accessible from the root of the dataset.
+For example, the `employee` tuples are not directly accessible from the root of the dataset provided.

     run(ChicagoData, It.employee)
     #-> ERROR: cannot find employee ⋮